AssemblyAI/assemblyai-ruby-sdk/README.md

 # AssemblyAI Ruby SDK

 The AssemblyAI Ruby SDK provides an easy-to-use interface for interacting with the AssemblyAI API, which supports async, audio intelligence models, as well as the latest LeMUR models.
 We're working on adding real-time transcription to the Ruby SDK.

 # Documentation

-Visit our [AssemblyAI API Documentation](https://www.assemblyai.com/docs) to get an overview of our models!
+Visit the [AssemblyAI documentation](https://www.assemblyai.com/docs) for step-by-step instructions and a lot more details about our AI models and API.

 # Quick Start